-Exciting news, The Street Banners are up again after an absence of a few years.
-They are supplied and erected by Winchcombe Town Council and they certainly bring a cheery note to our town.
+Exciting news, The Street Banners are up again giving a cheery look to our Town.
+They are supplied and erected by Winchcombe Town Council and they certainly look very smart.

 There are four different designs around the town centre, each representing part of our history.

 Ralph Boteler, 1st Baron of Sudeley KG (c.
 1394 – 2 May 1473) was an English baron and aristocrat.
 He was the Captain of Calais and Treasurer of England (from July 1443).

 In 1458, Boteler was acknowledged for his great service to King Henry V and Henry VI in France and Normandy.
 Upon the fall of Henry VI, things drastically turned.
 Boteler excused himself from Parliament due to his age.
 He then devoted himself to the re-construction of Sudeley Castle.